-Metric/Indicator Baseline/Actual Outcome Expected Outcome School data Macy's current Dashboard Attendance indicator shows a status of orange with a 3.8% absenteeism rate.
-Macy will improve student attendance as measured by the CA Dashboard by improving from orange to yellow Student Attendance Records Macy's attendance records, as reported monthly, show an increase in chronic absenteeism.
-Upon return to in-person learning, Macy's daily attendance will meet or exceed 95% monthly as evidence by local data.
+Metric/Indicator Baseline/Actual Outcome Expected Outcome School data California Dashboard reporting was suspended during the 2021-2022 school year.
+Bu August 2023, Macy will improve student attendance as shown by a green or blue indicator on the California Dashboard.
+Student Attendance Records Macy's attendance records, as reported monthly, show an increase in chronic absenteeism in the 2021-2022 school year.
+Macy's daily attendance will meet or exceed 95% monthly as evidence by local data.